-What I’ve decided — and it’s been kind of a long time coming — is that it is time to get to the bottom of some of my skin issues.
+What I’ve decided — and it’s been kind of a long time coming — is that it is time to get to the bottom of some of my skin issues, and finally find a skin rejuvenation treatment that works for me.
 I have made some great strides with my diet and fitness over the last 2 years, dropped a ton of weight and improved my overall health; however, the skin situation is still hanging on to let me know that something still isn’t quite right.
 You skin is the largest organ in your body, right?
 So when stuff continually shows up there, it is my opinion that your body is talking to you.
 Mine seems to not want to shut up, so I’ve decided I’m going to listen.
+Thus, based on this site, it has become imperative for me to find the right solution to my skin-related problems.
+This situation brings along the confusion to find the right products that would suit my skin by knowing the pros and cons of it.
+For instance, when I discovered that rosehip oil has proven beneficial for many people, the question that I had in mind was does rosehip oil clog pores.
+You might have similar questions related to other products.
+In such cases, I would recommend researching more about the products and taking the expert’s advice to know what is right for you.

 My hypothesis: I think the little things will make a difference.
 And so I’m going to make some changes.